Filtered formal groups, Cartier duality, and derived algebraic geometry: Introduction

-We tie the various threads of this work together in the speculative final section where we discuss the question of lifting the filtration on $\on{HH}^{\formalgroup}(-)$, defined in section \ref{additionstostory} as a consequence of the degeneration of $\formalgroup$ to $\filstack$, to a filtration on the topological lift $\on{THH}^{\formalgroup}(-)$.
+We tie the various threads of this work together in the speculative final section where we discuss the question of lifting the filtration on $\on{HH}^{\formalgroup}(-)$, defined in Section~\ref{additionstostory} as a consequence of the degeneration of $\formalgroup$ to $\filstack$, to a filtration on the topological lift $\on{THH}^{\formalgroup}(-)$.
+To this end, we conclude with a negative result in the case $\formalgroup= \widehat{\GG_m}$ (\textit{cf}.\ Proposition~\ref{negativeresult}) about lifting the filtered formal group $\Def_{\filstack}(\widehat{\GG_m})$ to the sphere spectrum.